 Either way, your choice is determining the person you are now.

 And we’re not just talking about chasing big dreams.
 This isn’t about turning around from a loss and then, say, deciding to run for Congress.
 This is about recognizing that however you respond to your life situation — big or small — you are determining the quality of your life tomorrow.
 Wallow in self-pity, or go for that run.
 Stew in the disappointment, or take a risk by applying for the job you’ve wanted all along.
 The possibilities are only limited by our own imagination.
 “Reasonable” is a lot more ambitious than you think.

-Becoming the man you want to be begins with deciding who that is.
+Becoming the person you want to be starts with deciding who that is.
 You can start right now.
 Here’s how.

 Appraising Your Role Models

 A great place to begin is to think about men you admire.
 So turn off your computer and phone, sit down with a piece of paper and a pen and make a list of the men you admire most.
 You can pick anyone from your grandfather to Bill Gates to Alexander the Great to Indiana Jones.
 It’s one of those questions that doesn’t have a “wrong” answer.
 After you have a fairly extensive list, pick five who really stand out for you.

 Now pick them apart a little bit.
 Why do you admire them so much?
 What qualities of theirs do you want to emulate?
 Then go further: Ask yourself why you admire these qualities.
 For example, maybe you admire Bruce Lee because of his skill in martial arts.
 Great.
 But why?
 Is it because of his dedication?
 Because he can handle himself in a fight?
 Because he’s strong?
 Because of the fame he gained from it?

 Don’t be afraid to be brutally honest.
 If you answer what you think the “right” answer is, you’ll miss the beauty of this exercise.
 Get to the heart of why these men speak to you.
 In the process, you’ll discover their own motivation and reward for becoming the men they are.